bsa-git/vue-examples/README.md

 ### GitHub Commits

-This example fetches latest "Silex-MVC" commits data from GitHub’s API and displays them as a list.
+This example fetches latest [Silex-MVC]( https://github.com/bsa-git/silex-mvc/ ) commits data from GitHub’s API and displays them as a list.
 You can switch between the master and other branches.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.